Wade Rothery

+Wade Anthony Rothery (born 7 June 1977) is an Australian former professional rugby league footballer and local government councillor.

+At the 2024 Queensland local elections, Rothery was elected a councillor on the Yeppoon-based Livingstone Shire Council.

+Rugby league

-Wade Rothery (born 7 June 1977) is an Australian former professional rugby league footballer, best known for playing with the Balmain Tigers during the 1999 NRL season.
+Rothery is best known for brief stint competing in the National Rugby League, where he played with the Balmain Tigers during the 1999 NRL season.
 Prior to this, Rothery played for the Brisbane Broncos reserve side in the 1997 Super League competition.

 Rothery's time playing for the Balmain Tigers came to an end when he sustained a knee injury.
-From 2000 onwards, he played for the Central Comets in the Queensland Rugby League's Queensland Cup competition.
-Rothery announced his retirement in 2005 following a 52-10 loss to Easts Tigers.
+From 2000 onwards, he played for the Central Comets in the Queensland Cup competition.

+Rothery announced his retirement in 2005 following a 52–10 loss to Easts Tigers.
 However, he relocated to the Sunshine Coast the following year when he was recruited by local club Caloundra Sharks in 2006.
 In 2007, Rothery made the move over to another local Sunshine Coast club, the Beerwah Hinterland Bulldogs.

+Politics

+2017 Queensland state election

 In October 2017, it was announced that Rothery had been selected as the One Nation candidate for the seat of Rockhampton to contest the 2017 Queensland state election.
 The announcement ended several days of speculation in the local media during which several Central Queensland rugby league identities were named as possibly being the mystery former professional rugby league footballer until One Nation leader Pauline Hanson confirmed the endorsed candidate.
 The speculated candidates included Guy Williams, Scott Minto and PJ Marsh.

+Rothery placed second, beating out Rockhampton mayor Margaret Strelow and the LNP's Douglas Rodgers.
+Despite a strong flow of preferences going towards Rothery who drew 44.81% of the two-candidate preferred vote, the ALP's Barry O'Rourke was the ultimate winner with 55.19%.

+2019 Australian federal election

-Rothery also stood as the One Nation candidate for the electorate of Capricornia, where he attained 16.98% of the primary vote, but ultimately lost to Michelle Landry of the Coalition.
+Rothery stood as the One Nation candidate for the electorate of Capricornia at the 2019 Australian federal election.

+He attained 16.98% of the primary vote, placing third behind winner Michelle Landry of the Coalition and ALP candidate Russell Robertson.

+2020 Queensland state election

+Rothery again won preselection as a One Nation candidate, but this time to represent Keppel in the 2020 Queensland state election after relocating from Rockhampton to Yeppoon.

+Achieving 15.65% of the first preference vote, Rothery placed third behind incumbent Labor MP Brittany Lauga and LNP candidate Adrian De Groot.

+2024 Queensland local elections

+At the 2024 Queensland local elections, Rothery was elected as a councillor on the Yeppoon-based Livingstone Shire Council.
+He was declared as the sixth candidate to be elected to Livingstone after a recount, winning by just two first preference votes narrowly beating CQ Today journalist Trish Bowman.